 Space does not permit my dealing any further with the question and in closing I can but express regret that at that distant day, so few people could write, and, there were so few newspapers that there is no record of the probable outburst of local indignation when the common at Whitfield was enclosed.

-Return to the Local History Main Menu, Return to The Township of Whitfield Articles, Return to the Home Page.
+Return to the Local History Main Menu, Return to Old Townships Articles, Return to the Home Page.

 Copyright © 2018 Glossop Heritage Trust.
 All Rights Reserved.